Frequently Asked Questions

 There will be an annual cohort of participants, within which individual educators and researchers will be teamed up as collaborative partners.
 Educators will collaborate virtually and researchers may be in the field, conducting lab-based or data work, or monitoring their field work remotely.
 Polar STEAM will facilitate initial virtual meetings between participants and researchers to collaboratively develop the scope of their work.
 Professional Development will focus on using an integrated approach to science communication in the polar regions and exploring the key principles of STEAM: curiosity, creativity, critical thinking, and cultural sensitivity.
 As a culmination of their collaboration, the team will create and develop a new STEAM-focused educational resource.

 Each virtual collaboration is unique and depends on the nature of the collaboration between the research and educator.
 During the collaboration period, the average time commitment is 4-8 hours per month, inclusive of the time for cohort-based training.
-In the application, educators can indicate their availability during this timeframe. and if selected, Polar STEAM will facilitate development of a mutually agreeable collaboration schedule.

 • Virtual collaborations are a new element of the integrated Polar STEAM program, aligned with the program’s objectives to decrease barriers and increase access to polar research.